Ada-Developers-Academy/core-unit-3/lifting-state-up/lifting-state-and-single-source-of-truth.md

 <br />

 On your own, try moving the `kInitialStudentData` array into a separate file, and importing it into `App`.
-If moving it to a JavaScript file, Don't forget to export it from the file where you define it!
+If moving it to a JavaScript file, don't forget to export it from the file where you define it!
 This may resemble the following:

 ```js
 export const kInitialStudentData = [ /* array contents */ ];